 Open the module, create a new Class using an existing template, and change the Print Class to the one we just created.
 (General Tab, lower bottom section).

-We can also control where a menu item is printing using Print Class Overrides.
+We can also control where a menu item is printed using Print Class Overrides.

 - Open the Menu Item Maintenance Module.
 Configuration Tab, Menu Items Area.